-VIETNAM - May 20, 2020 –Two Asiatic Black Bears were successfully rescued from a farm when over could no longer care for them.
-Following strict safety precautions due to the coronavirus pandemic, the organization was able to transfer two black bears to its BEAR SANCTUARY Ninh Binh in Northern Vietnam.
+VIETNAM - May 20, 2020 –Two Asiatic Black Bears were successfully rescued from a farm when the owner could no longer care for them.
+Following strict safety precautions due to the coronavirus pandemic, the organization was able to transfer two black bears to our BEAR SANCTUARY Ninh Binh in Northern Vietnam.

 Jasmine and Daisy [translated from Vietnamese names, Cuc and Nhai] are approximately 18 years old and were kept in a private backyard their whole life.
 In Vietnam, bears in captivity are still illegally abused for their bile, which is used as a remedy in traditional medicine.
 Demand for bear bile for healing purposes is reportedly declining yet, up to 400 bears are still living in cruel conditions on bear farms or under private ownership in Vietnam.

 Coronavirus- related lockdowns and border closures have hindered FOUR PAWS’ rescue efforts all over the globe.
 However, a local FOUR PAWS team made the 40-mile journey from the bear sanctuary in Ninh Binh to nearby Ha Nam province, where the bears were kept in separate cages in a private backyard.
 Their former owner got the Asiatic black bears as cubs in 2002.
 FOUR PAWS was asked by the authorities to take over the bears after their owner gave them up voluntarily.

 “The health checks went smoothly, Cuc and Nhai coped really well with the transport.
 Since arriving at the sanctuary, they enjoyed lots of cool showers which they really liked, as it’s so hot right now.
 They are now settling into the three-week quarantine where we will help them recover through our comprehensive veterinary treatment, provide a species-appropriate diet as well as an extensive enrichment program.”